Unforgettableeternalproject/TimeTracker-Agent/README.md

 ## Overview

-**Timesheet Agent** is an intelligent time tracking system designed specifically for developers.
+**TimeTracker Agent** is an intelligent time tracking system designed specifically for developers.
 It automatically tracks your active work time in VS Code, associates it with Git commits/PRs, and exports professional Excel timesheets matching your company's format.

 ### Key Features